zhuweiji/A-Basic-Autoscaling-Cloud/README.md

 To initialise this program, you will need one or more computers \
-One of them will run the scheduler \
+One of them will run the scheduler, \
-The others will run the workers (the machine running the worker can run the scheduler concurrently) \
+The others will run the workers (the machine running the worker can run the scheduler concurrently)

 This will provide you with a computing cluster, which you can send tasks to via the Python SDK for Dask.
 An example is provided in the run_task.py file